TheChrisK/PMM/README.md

 **This will add the network and status of the show in the top left corner of the poster**

+Add the below to your 'TV Shows' section of your `config.yml`
 ```yaml
 TV Shows:
     template_variables: